 Working through centers in India and the United States, Breakthrough’s initiatives rally individuals and communities to address issues including early marriage, gender-biased sex selection, domestic violence, and sexual harassment.
 Breakthrough has inspired millions around the world to challenge the deeply entrenched norms and attitudes that fuel discrimination against women and girls.

-More than a decade ago, Dutt, a longtime attorney and distinguished human rights advocate, resolved to bring the values of human rights out of ivory towers and policy papers and into the lives and actions of real people.
+More than a decade ago, Dutt, a committed human rights advocate, resolved to bring the values of human rights out of ivory towers and policy papers and into the lives and actions of real people.
 Result: the internationally award-winning album and video Mann ke Manjeere, featuring well-known Bollywood musicians.
 This initiative brought domestic violence into public dialogue in India, reached more than 50 million people worldwide, and led to the creation of Breakthrough.

 Breakthrough’s campaigns are as provocative as they are uplifting.
 Past multimedia campaigns and projects include Bell Bajao/Ring the Bell, launched in India and then pushed global, calling on men and boys to challenge violence against women; What Kind of Man Are You?, rallying men and families to prevent HIV/AIDS transmission within marriage; Is This Justice?, inspiring communities to end the stigma and discrimination faced by women living with HIV/AIDS; America 2049, a transmedia Facebook game encouraging players to take action for human rights in the U.S.; Restore Fairness, a video initiative sparking action for humane immigration policy and racial justice; and I Am This Land, a youth-focused online space incubating creative activism.